torvalds/linux/Documentation/powerpc/vas-api.rst

 should use the mmap() system call to map the hardware address of engine's request queue into the application's virtual address space.

-The application can then submit one or more requests to the the engine by using copy/paste instructions and pasting the CRBs to the virtual address (aka paste_address) returned by mmap().
+The application can then submit one or more requests to the engine by using copy/paste instructions and pasting the CRBs to the virtual address (aka paste_address) returned by mmap().
 User space can close the established connection or send window by closing the file descriptior